C-Otto/rebalance-lnd/README.md

                         will be used (up to the maximum of 4,294,967 satoshis) -p PERCENTAGE, --percentage PERCENTAGE
-                        Set the amount to send to a percentage of the amount required to rabalance.
+                        Set the amount to send to a percentage of the amount required to rebalance.
 As an example, if this is set to 50, the amount will half of the default.
 See --amount.
   -e EXCLUDE, --exclude EXCLUDE